acuthbert/module.stem/docs/index.md

 Models can be created singly or in a 'Collection' which can return all the models for a particular type or a subset by using one or more 'Filter' objects.

+## Modelling Topics

 [Model & Schema](models-and-schemas)
-:	Represents a single 'record' of data.
+:	Represents single 'records' of data and how they interrelate.

 [Collection](collections)
 :	An iterable collection of models of the same type